May 13, 2020

 4. Climate change considerations

-5. Corporate culture from the inside-out
+5. Corporate culture from the inside out

-What do these predictions mean for you?
+What could these predictions mean for you?

 Undoubtedly, the changes we’re seeing will drive higher standards, new regulations, greater regulatory focus, and improved efficiency.